Mohamed-Amr19/laravel-translate-scanner/README.md

 First, you have to create your translation files for languages you will translate your application to.

-For example, if you want your application to have a Spanish translation, you should create a `resources/lang/es.json` file.
+For example, if you want your application to have a Spanish translation, you should create a `lang/es.json` file.

-Of course you can have multiple translation files:
+Of course, you can have multiple translation files:
 ```
-resources/
 lang/
     es.json
     fr.json
 ```

 Make sure that your translation files is valid JSON, otherwise our package will not work: